Methodology

 The Core Principle

-Most automation strategies fail because they add — more tools, more workflows, more connections.
-The Subtractive Triad inverts this.
-I start by removing what doesn't belong.
-What remains is the architecture.
+Most automation strategies fail because they add more tools, more exceptions, and more hidden handoffs than the team can actually manage.
+The Subtractive Triad inverts that instinct.
+I remove what does not belong first.
+What remains is the system worth scaling.

 The Three Disciplines